 Involvement of the kidneys is more common if SS is present as part of an overlap syndrome with systemic lupus erythematosus.
 It can affect the kidneys in various ways including interstitial nephritis, kidney stones or glomerulonephritis.

 Primary SS vasculitis can damage kidneys, lungs, nerves and joints.
 Fevers and anaemia may also be present.
 Involvement of internal organs is more likely if the vasculitis is associated with cryoglobulins (a special form of protein that precipitates at cold temperatures).
 Some patients with Primary SS and vasculitis have an underlying B-cell lymphoma (cancer of the lymphatic system).

-Long term prognosis
+Long term prognosis of Sjögren syndrome

 In long term studies, the reduced glandular function in SS has not been observed to improve.
 If arthritis, Raynaud phenomenon or interstitial nephritis are present early in the course of the illness they can resolve with treatment and time.
 Worse prognostic factors are the presence of glomerulonephritis, decreased blood levels of C4 complement, vasculitis and cryoglobulinaemia.